octorber123/laraFavouriteMovie/README.md

 - this application was used in wtih wamp application
 - this application was tested on the php artisan server
 - please register and add a movie to the account in order to view the favourites
+- movies can be removed from favourites from the see detials of each movie

 ## Technologies:
 - Framework: Laravel